plyr4/plyr4/README.md

 ### Vela
 <img width="48" align="right" src="https://avatars.githubusercontent.com/u/55509865?s=200&v=4"/>

-I'm a full stack contributor to Target Co's official pipeline automation framework, [Vela](https://github.com/go-vela).
+I'm a full stack contributor to Target Co's official pipeline automation framework, [Vela](https://go-vela.github.io/docs/installation/) including the [user interface](https://github.com/go-vela/ui), the [server](https://github.com/go-vela/server), the [cli](https://github.com/go-vela/cli), the [sdk](https://github.com/go-vela/sdk-go) and the [worker](https://github.com/go-vela/worker).
-I played a key role in building the [user interface](https://github.com/go-vela/ui), written in [Elm](https://elm-lang.org/), but I also enjoy contributing to the Vela [server](https://github.com/go-vela/server/graphs/contributors) and the [worker](https://github.com/go-vela/worker/graphs/contributors).

-Something cool that I built recently is the Vela pipeline visualizer, which is a full stack feature that aggregates build resources in the server, converts them to a directed acyclical DOT diagram, which is then rendered in the UI using a combination of [Typescript](https://github.com/go-vela/ui/blob/main/src/static/graph.ts), [Elm](https://github.com/go-vela/ui/blob/main/src/elm/Pages/Build/Graph/View.elm) and a [Graphviz library](https://github.com/hpcc-systems/hpcc-js-wasm) that is precompiled to [WASM](https://webassembly.org/).
+Something cool I built recently is the Vela pipeline visualizer, which is a full stack feature that aggregates build resources in the server, converts them to a directed acyclical DOT diagram, which is then rendered in the UI using a combination of [Typescript](https://github.com/go-vela/ui/blob/main/src/static/graph.ts), [Elm](https://github.com/go-vela/ui/blob/main/src/elm/Pages/Build/Graph/View.elm) and a [Graphviz library](https://github.com/hpcc-systems/hpcc-js-wasm) that is precompiled to [WASM](https://webassembly.org/).

 ![visualizer](https://github.com/plyr4/plyr4/blob/main/visualize.gif?raw=true)

-The visualizer has made it much easier to build, trace, and debug complex pipelines that utilize things like independent or parallel execution.
+The visualizer makes it easier to build, trace, and debug complex pipelines that utilize complex logic like independent/parallel execution.

 ### Skelly
 [Skelly](https://github.com/plyr4/skelly) is a simple Slack chatbot that is designed to respond to user typing events.
 It is written in [Go](https://go.dev/) and utilizes the slack-go library for most of the Slack integrations.
 It also supports [MongoDB](https://www.mongodb.com/) as a backend for storing data.

+### Unity Factory
+[Unity Factory](https://github.com/plyr4/unity-factory) is a project containing reusable GitHub Actions workflows that will build multi-architecture Unity projects and deploy them to GitHub Pages through CI.
+It is mostly just a centralized workflow for building and sharing demos using GitHub tooling.

+It's a work in progress, and still has some opinionated deployment patterns that are based on my more recent Unity projects.
+As time passes I will continue to generalize it and implement more features like console support, store (Steam) publishing, etc.

 ### Neebo
 [Neebo](https://plyr4.github.io/unity-ufo/) is a work-in-progress video game prototype built using [Unity](https://unity.com/) where the player must help a young, stranded martian named Neebo repair his prized flying saucer and escape this bizarre planet called Earth.
 Use Neebo's shrink ray to collect any other-worldly goodies you encounter while exploring strange and exciting new places on Earth.

-Feel free to check out the WebGL demo for [Neebo](https://plyr4.github.io/unity-ufo/).
+Feel free to check out the [web demo](https://plyr4.github.io/unity-ufo/).
 Though for the best experience you should try the Windows or Linux desktop versions using a gamepad!
 You can find the download links embedded in the web demo.
+Unfortunately, due to hardware acceleration limitations and render texture formatting woes, the web demo will currently only run on FireFox with hardware acceleration enabled.
+The game will eventually be released on PC and consoles.

 <img height="256" src="https://github.com/plyr4/plyr4/blob/main/neebo.gif?raw=true"/>